Tsunkatse: Reception

 "Tsunkatse" was first aired on February 9, 2000, on the UPN network during the sweeps month.
 It received a Nielsen rating of 4.1/6 percent, meaning that it was seen by 4.1 percent of all households, and 6 percent of all of those watching television at the time of the broadcast.
 This placed it in sixth place during the timeslot, but was the most watched episode of the sixth season.
 It was a slight increase in ratings compared to the previous year's episode "Bliss", which received ratings of 3.9 percent.
 However, it was the only episode broadcast in 2000 which saw an improvement from the same sweeps month during the previous year.
 The episode suffered from a negative fan reaction upon release, with it seen as an attempt to crossover between Voyager and UPN's other show, WWF SmackDown.

-TV Guide ranked the cameo of Dwayne Johnson, who later gained fame as film star, as #4 out of "28 Surprising Star Trek Guest Stars."
+TV Guide ranked the cameo of Dwayne Johnson, who later gained fame as film star, as #4 out of "28 Surprising Star Trek Guest Stars".

 Peter Franks reviewed the VHS release of the episode for Dreamwatch magazine, saying that it was "below average" and could have been a plot used on Star Trek: The Next Generation with Data replacing Seven of Nine.
 In the season six review by Dreamwatch, "Tsunkatse" was given a rating of three out of five.
 The fight scenes in the episode were reviewed by Robert W. Young for Black Belt magazine.
-Young described it as being "uncharacteristically cool from a martial arts perspective" and that "it was nice to see a value-judgement-free depiction of no-holds-barred competition on such a respected TV series."
+Young described it as being "uncharacteristically cool from a martial arts perspective" and that "it was nice to see a value-judgement-free depiction of no-holds-barred competition on such a respected TV series".
 He thought that the combat itself was believable and that Seven may have been using moves taken from Jeet Kune Do, a style founded by Bruce Lee.
-He summed it up by saying that in this episode "The martial arts of Star Trek have finally gone where no one has gone before."
+He summed it up by saying that, in this episode, "The martial arts of Star Trek have finally gone where no one has gone before".

-TrekNation reviewer Michelle Erica Green described the episode as the opposite of Gene Roddenberry's original ideals for Star Trek but enjoyed the performances of Combs and Hertzler.
+TrekNation reviewer Michelle Erica Green described the episode as the opposite of Gene Roddenberry's original ideals for Star Trek, but enjoyed the performances of Combs and Hertzler.
 She thought that Chakotay was poorly characterized in the episode, and predicted that the events portrayed would typically be forgotten by the next episode.

-Jamahl Epsicokhan at his website Jammer's Reviews said that he thought that the episode would be a "ratings-stunt disaster" but that it turned out to be "surprisingly okay".
-However, he thought that the plot was absent but the episode was carried by strong guest stars and gave it a score of two and a half out of four, calling it "entertainingly assembled trash".
+Jamahl Epsicokhan, at his website Jammer's Reviews, said that he thought that the episode would be a "ratings-stunt disaster", but that it turned out to be "surprisingly okay".
+However, he thought that the plot was absent but the episode was carried by strong guest stars; he gave it a score of two and a half out of four, calling it "entertainingly assembled trash".

 SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".